arivanandan/lisp-estree-parser/README.md

-Parses basic LISP statements and generates AST.
+Parses basic LISP statements and generates AST (as would be from http://esprima.org/demo/parse.html) which is then turned into JS using escodegen (https://github.com/estools/escodegen) and saved into an out.js file.
+Run in nodejs.
 Modifications : 'define' keyword is to be written as 'const',
                 'lambda' keyword is to be written as the arrow operator, '=>'.
 Input examples : (+ 5 5),